tq-systems/tq-imx-sm/README.md

 it to the boot device, and boot the board.
 The SM will display a debug monitor prompt on the M33 debug UART.

-The above config is for Linux system testing on SoM with 2GB RAM.
+(The above used config is for Linux system testing on SoM with 2GB RAM.)

 Following configurations are supported in this release: